charlesthiebaut/charlesthiebaut.github.io/_posts/2017-12-12-ADA_Project.markdown

 Future looks however promising for Switzerland's energy production as well as consumption.
 The future closing of all nuclear plants means that the country has to develop new energy production sources if it doesn't want to rely on its neighbours imports.
 Such investments are being made in the wind power and solar industry, with an increasing number of cantons giving subsidy to individuals willing to install solar panel on their house roof for example.

 Description on how our work was done can be found under this [repository](https://github.com/IsaacLeimgruber/ADA_labs_repo/blob/master/Project/), including a [readme](https://github.com/IsaacLeimgruber/ADA_labs_repo/blob/master/Project/README.md) that summaries all our researches with links to many of our sources as well as a [notebook](https://github.com/IsaacLeimgruber/ADA_labs_repo/blob/master/Project/Project_Final.ipynb) containing the data importation, cleaning, processing and textual description visible in the interactive interface above.
-Please refer to the readme and the notebook for more information on our work, the way this website was created is explained in the [readme](https://github.com/IsaacLeimgruber/ADA_labs_repo/blob/master/Project/README.md) .
+Please refer to the readme and the notebook for more information on our work, the way this website was created is explained in the [readme](https://github.com/IsaacLeimgruber/ADA_labs_repo/blob/master/Project/README.md).
+Link to this website can be found repository can be found [here](https://github.com/charlesthiebaut/charlesthiebaut.github.io).
 Finally please find information contact in the footer below.